 If you want to practise the sample paper under exam conditions, you'll need to answer all 70 questions in 120 minutes (2 hours).

-Our exam provider, Pearson VUE, provides an online sample test to experience the exam software before your exam day.
+Our exam provider, Pearson, offers an online sample test to experience the exam software before your exam day.

 The content of our exams is based on the latest information, which you can find in relevant: